AbuSalehFaysal/my-journey-to-product-management/README.md

 ## Introduction Phase of Product Development

 Lifecycle The introduction phase starts when a product makes its first step to market from development.
-PM's primary responsibility in the introduction phase is monitoring the product's performance in the market and gathering feedback from early-stage customers. #productmanagement #pm #tbp
+PM's primary responsibility in the introduction phase is monitoring the product's performance in the market and gathering feedback from early-stage customers.

+## The Growth Phase of Product Development

+After the Development & Introduction phase, the real challenge begins—scaling the product.
+This is where a Product Manager must turn insights into action.

+✅ Analyze customer feedback – Understand what’s working and what’s not.
+✅ Study competitors – Learn from their strengths and weaknesses.
+✅ Refine the strategy – Optimize pricing, distribution, and user experience to drive adoption.
+✅ Leverage marketing & sales – Position the product for maximum reach and engagement.

+The goal?
+Sustainable growth and market dominance. 🔥

+#ProductManagement #GrowthStrategy #ScalingUp #GoToMarket #BusinessGrowth #Leadership
 ---

 More topics coming soon... 🚀